blafabregue/TimeSeriesDeepClustering/README.md

 (Baptiste Lafabregue, Jonathan Weber, Pierre Gançarki & Germain Forestier), in submission

+The results obtained for this paper on both archives are reported in the [paper_results/ folder](https://github.com/blafabregue/TimeSeriesDeepClustering/tree/main/paper_results)

 ## Datasets

 The dataset used for the paper are available at : http://www.timeseriesclassification.com/